HeylelOS/honey/README.md

 # Honey

-Honey is intended to be a unix-like OS package manager, archive structure format for packages and http/https remote package database guideline.
+Honey is intended to be a unix-like OS package manager and archive structure format for packages.
 It is distributed under BSD 3-Clause license, see [LICENSE.txt](https://github.com/ValentinDebon/Honey/blob/master/LICENSE.txt).

-It is meant to be composed of an ansi C library and a command line utility for now, plus a guideline for future providers implementations.
+It is meant to be composed of an ansi C library and a command line utility.

 It keeps in mind the desire to stay embeddable without any compromise on its capabilities.
 However it isn't